charles-e/new-c2lem/src/books/Surface Detail.md

 date_read : '2025-12-05T00:00:00.000Z'
 date_posted : '2025-12-06T00:00:00.000Z'
 ---

 This week I was sick and wanted something comfortable to read.
 Mr Banks Culture Novel's are my favorites and have been for a long time now.
 I could not follow the plot of this novel, and when I thought about it, I could not really explain what I love about the Culture novels.
-So here are my notes.
+So here are my notes which elucidate the plot and to some extent justify my enduring affection for these books.

 But to a certain extent, this quote sums up my love for these books.
 <blockquote>